 City Ordinance allows for a family to have no more than 3 dogs about their premises.

-All dogs need to be licensed upon reaching the age of 6 months in the town where it resides.
-Or after the dog has been with the family for 10 days, if adopted.
+All dogs need to be licensed upon reaching the age of 6 months in the town where it resides or after the dog has been with the family for 10 days, if adopted.
+If you have a service dog, the licensing fee may be waived.

 Dog licensing fees support: